 ‘Non-judgemental’,

 The participants often perceived that they were being negatively judged by the health care professionals that they had previously had contact with.
-This was not the case with the PSWs, and seven participants stated that they felt that they could say anything to their PSW without the fear of ‘being judged.’
+This was not the case with the PSWs, and several participants stated that they felt that they could say anything to their PSW without the fear of ‘being judged.’
 Quotes such as the following were typical,

 ‘She put me at ease.
 I don’t always feel I can say what I am thinking to the midwife, in fact I don't think that I ever can really.’
 (Kirsty)